tapetums/TTBase/TTBase.English.md

     DISPMENU_ENABLED: To determine to gray out the menu or not
     DISPMENU_CHECKED: To determine to check the menu item or not

-Flag: set the value as a logical sum of the values below
+Flag: set the value as a logical sum of the values below.

     dmNone       =  0; // Show nothing
     dmSystemMenu =  1; // System Menu